Load Balancing Terminal Services

 This method utilizes the cookie sent from the client in the initial Connection Request PDU.
 This cookie is created when the username is entered at the first client login prompt (mstsc.exe).
 If the username is not entered here, the cookie is not created.
 NOTE: This method is not generally recommended.
 Please refer to this blog post for further information.

-The entire Loadbalancer.org ENTERPRISE product range supports load balancing Microsoft Remote Desktop Services / Terminal Services and starts from as little as $1,495
+The entire Loadbalancer.org ENTERPRISE product range supports load balancing Microsoft Terminal Services and Remote Desktop Services and starts from as little as $1,495